Traumatic Brain Injury Treatment

 TRAUMATIC BRAIN INJURY TREATMENT AND THE PROBLEM

-Go to the patient resource section of this website and fill out the “take self test” questionnaire.
-Then submit the test and I will personally call you and discuss your TBI condition and symptoms.
-OR, Call today at 502-296-3581 and make an appointment with Dr. Furnish to find out how you can further improve your care and life from your injuries.
+Begin by visiting our patient resource section and complete the “self-test” questionnaire.
+Afterward, submit the test, and Dr. Furnish will personally call you to discuss your TBI condition and symptoms.
+Otherwise, call today at 502-296-3581 and make an appointment with Dr. Furnish.
+Find out how you can further improve your care and life from your injuries.

-Most of all DO NOT GIVE UP HOPE.
+Most of all, DO NOT GIVE UP HOPE.
 There is HOPE!
-Functional Chiropractic Neurology restores hope in many cases where hope has been lost.
+Functional Chiropractic Neurology restores hope and opens the door to a brighter future of recovery.

-I also practice concussion therapy for other severity levels of injury.
-Call Today to Discuss Your Functional Chiropractic Neurology Health Issues in Louisville, KY.
+Additionally, Dr. Furnish practices concussion therapy for other severity levels of injury.
+Call today to discuss your functional Chiropractic Neurology health issues in Louisville, KY.